sier2/sier2-tutorial/docs/source/tutorials/tutorial_4.rst

 In this tutorial, we'll use the blocks we built in the previous tutorial to create a themed block application.
 We'll import them and build a dag.

+Remember that in the previous tutorial, we made ``UserInput`` an :class:`sier2.InputBlock`.
+This has three effects.

+* When the block is displayed, it has a "Continue" button added.
+When selected, it calls ``dag.execute()``.
+* When the dag executes, it will stop executing when it reaches an ``InputBlock``.
+This allows the user to provide input, and continue executing the dag.
+* If the the block has pending input, the block's ``prepare()`` method will be called before stopping.

+Note that when the dag is first displayed, it is not executed, so an ``InputBlock`` must be part of the dag.

 This time, we'll use the :class:`sier2.panel.PanelDag` class to display the dag.
 A ``PanelDag`` is just like a normal "text-only" ``Dag``, but it adds the necessary plumbing to provide a graphical user interface using the ``panel``